 - Students are expected to be fifteen minutes early. - Will be dressed in FULL UNIFORM: CVCC uniform shirt, dark uniform EMS pants, uniform boots or shoes, black socks and black belt.
-If you are out of uniform, you will be sent home. - No facial piercings or obtrusive jewelry. - Students must be equipped with a stethoscope, pen, and a watch with a second hand. - Professional behavior will be expected during all clinical hours. - You are a reflection of the school, your instructors and the EMS/Fire industry.
-Any behavior that is reported to be unprofessional, disrespectful or otherwise socially unacceptable will result in immediate dismissal from the program following confirmation from a detailed investigation conducted by the Lead Instructor, CVCC representatives, law enforcement or other required professional agencies or personnel. - Students must complete a minimum of six (6) in hospital patient assessments and at least three (3) pre-hospital assessments. - Clinical time must be scheduled and completed prior to the course final exam and course completion.
+If you are out of uniform, you will be sent home. - No facial piercings or obtrusive jewelry. - Students must be equipped with a stethoscope, pen, and a watch with a second hand. - Professional behavior will be expected during all clinical hours.

+You are a reflection of the school, your instructors and the EMS/Fire industry.
+Any behavior that is reported to be unprofessional, disrespectful or otherwise socially unacceptable will result in immediate dismissal from the program following confirmation from a detailed investigation conducted by the Lead Instructor, CVCC representatives, law enforcement or other required professional agencies or personnel. - Students must complete a total of 10 patients assessments in clinical internship setting, 1 assessment must be a pediatric patient. - Clinical time must be scheduled and completed prior to the course final exam and course completion.

-• If a student cannot attend a scheduled clinical session, phone notification must be made by the student to the clinical site with an explanation.
+- If a student cannot attend a scheduled clinical session, phone notification must be made by the student to the clinical site with an explanation.
 Clinical discipline policy is outlined below:

-- Excused Absence (with notification) ------ Accepted - Late to clinical (with notification) ------ Verbal Warning - Late to clinical (no call) ------ Verbal Warning (Explanation required) - No show to clinical (no call)------Written Warning (Explanation required)
+- Late to clinical (with notification) ------Verbal Warning - Late to clinical (no call) ------Verbal Warning (Explanation required) - No show to clinical (no call)-------Written Warning (Explanation required)